Learn about the College’s response to COVID-19, campus guidelines, and more:

 Case Management helps connect students with medical, academic, accessibility-related, and residential resources both on-campus and off-campus.
 Contact us to schedule a time to meet (firstname.lastname@example.org) (email@example.com).

 COVID-19 has impacted each of us in many ways.
 Sadly, for some, this includes the loss of health or life of our loved ones.
 The following resources are available to all students experiencing grief and loss.

-The Counseling Center offers individual support and counseling to students who would like to talk about their experiences of loss and bereavement.
-The Counseling Center can also offer grief groups, co-hosted with Religious and Spiritual Life and other campus partners, when requested.
+The Center for Counseling and Mental Health offers individual support and counseling to students who would like to talk about their experiences of loss and bereavement.
+The Center for Counseling and Mental Health can also offer grief groups, co-hosted with Religious and Spiritual Life and other campus partners, when requested.

 Religious and Spiritual Life